IsaacGelman/gsec/README.md

 This script will query SRRs that match the specified fields and count the kmers up to the specified k value.
 It will then save count files to a given directory.

-`python gsec-train.py --pos-strat --pos-org --neg-strat --neg-org -k -l -o -n`
+`python gsec-train.py --pos-strat --pos-org --neg-strat --neg-org -k -l -n`
 - pos-strat: strategy for positive set
 - pos-org: organism for positive set
 - neg-strat: strategy for negative set
 - neg-org: organism for negative set
 - k: maximum size of kmer to count
 - l: limit number of reads to use
-- o: directory path to save count files
 - n: number of srrs to count for each target (if there are less files that match the query, the maximum amount of files matched will be downloaded)

 Example:
-`python gsec-train.py --pos-strat rna-seq --pos-org 'homo sapiens' --neg-strat wgs --neg-org 'homo sapiens' -k 3 -l 20 -o 'data/' -n 10
+`python3 gsec-train.py --pos-strat rna-seq --pos-org 'homo sapiens' --neg-strat wgs --neg-org 'homo sapiens' -k 6 -l 1000 -n 100
 `